Sport and Classic Car Company

 Everything's better with a red bonnet on it

-For a long time client whose Jaguar E-Type had an physical altercation with a larger object that resulted in damage to the bonnet we supplied and fitted a new bonnet assembly.
-This veteran 1973 sports car had experienced several previous front end collisions over the years and this job involved more than just fitting the new bonnet as we reworked the old repairs that had not been well done and made everything such as the new grill fit well.
+For a long time client whose Jaguar E-Type had an physical altercation with a larger object that resulted in damage to the bonnet, we supplied and fitted a new bonnet assembly.
+This veteran 1973 Jag had experienced several previous front end collisions over the years and this job involved more than just fitting the new bonnet as we reworked the old repairs that had not been well done and made everything such as the new grill fit well.
 E-Type body parts were never made with absolute precision and new parts supplied nowadays are made the same way.
 New bonnets cannot simply be bolted on to E-Types and achieve a nice fit as they were and still are handmade.
 New body parts all have to be fettled to fit.

 Now Voyager